 Florida business owners will enter into contracts frequently as part of operations and dealing with partners, and many of these arrangements are worked out via an oral agreement.
 However, Florida’s statute of fraud provides that certain arrangements are unenforceable unless memorialized by a document.
 Examples include those covering real estate, long-term agreements and leases, and contracts for the sale of goods in excess of $500.
 When it is commonplace in certain industries that a transaction will require writing, many companies rely on forms that include boilerplate provisions.

 As a result, there is a good chance that you will either be presented with a contract containing boilerplate – or must craft one to suit your business objectives.
-It is wise to rely on a Clearwater contracts lawyer for assistance with review and document preparation, but there are a few basic points to know about boilerplate language.
+It is wise to rely on a Dunedin contracts lawyer for assistance with review and document preparation, but there are a few basic points to know about boilerplate language.

 How Boilerplate Clauses Work